jweissman/nomos/README.md

 FOUNDING OF ATAST.
 The temple to Atrakarata is raised.

 -91 AX
+Polymetes dies.
 The great towers of Atast rise above the walls.

 -87 AX
 Umas collapses.
 Atast becomes the capital of Nel.
-Imperial Atast flourishes
+Imperial Atast flourishes.

+-65 AX
+Cult of Atrakarata's exoteric teachings are enshrined as a state religion.
+Strange rumors of mechanical or magical innovations in Atast.

 -4 AX
 Burning of Atast.
 The tower archives are damaged.
 (By this point we know some of the tower sublevels and catacombs had been dug out.)